fkraeutli/what-machines-cant-learn/sessions/4_machine_learning/session_4_machine_learning.md

 Finally, the distinct features of neural networks are outlined and the importance of the [activation function](https://en.wikipedia.org/wiki/Activation_function) for training them.

 The lecture uses a whiteboard and an [online exercise](lecture/exercise_1_computational_graph.md).
-The sketches and instructions are reproduced here:
+The sketches and explanations are reproduced here:

 * [Introduction](lecture/notes_0_introduction_to_neural_networks.md)
 * [Linear Functions](lecture/notes_1_linear_functions.md)